emberjs/guides/source/testing/testing-user-interaction.md

 });
 ```

-We could use the route helpers to ensure that the user would be redirected to the login page
+To test this transition, we can use the `visit` helper with a restricted URL, and verify
-when the restricted URL is visited.
+that the user gets redirected to the login page:

 ```tests/acceptance/transitions-test.js
 var application;